Interview with John Green

 GT: They will have now your contact details and I’ll make sure they’ll send some to you.
 From me, from Glen Turner, of 75 Squadron Association, the secretary of the Association and my friendship with the Bomber Command gentlemen, I thank you and I thank you on behalf of the IBCC.

-JG: I think thank you for taking the trouble to, you know, do this sort of thing.
+JG: I think thank you and thank you for taking the trouble to, you know, do this sort of thing.
 There.

 GT: My pleasure for you.
 Thank you, John.
 Goodbye.